 The Savoy Hotel

-a 4-star deluxe property, located on the elegant Via Veneto is an easy walk to the Spanish steps or the Villa Borghese, close to fine dining, cafes and elegant boutiques.
+With This 4-star deluxe property, located on the elegant Via Veneto, is an easy walk to the Spanish steps or the Villa Borghese, close to fine dining, cafes and elegant boutiques.
 A sophisticated hotel in a former 19th-century palace that blends a classic style with some contemporary touches.
-The 120 rooms are furnished in neutral, welcoming tones with all modern comforts, including complimentary wi-fi, kettle, flat screen TV, minibar with free water on arrival, air conditioning and a safe.
+The 120 rooms are furnished in neutral, welcoming tones with all modern comforts, including complimentary wi-fi, kettle, flat screen TV, minibar with free water on arrival, air conditioning, and a safe.
 The top floor offers a cozy restaurant and a roof garden with a magnificent view.

 Stuart Sutherland